haneulee/HEAD-thesis/method/readme.md

 - Online ethnography
 - compare with western online platforms like 'second life'
 - Korean references (academic papers, books, etc.) in terms of sociology
-- do observation in digital spacesbefore reading references
+- do observation in digital spaces before reading references